weaveworks/weave/site/proxy.md

 ## <a name="dns"></a>Automatic discovery

 Containers started via the proxy are automatically registered in [weaveDNS](weavedns.html) if they have a hostname in the weaveDNS domain (usually `.weave.local`).
 In order for containers to be able to look up such names, their DNS resolver needs to be configured to point at weaveDNS.
 This will be done automatically by the proxy while weaveDNS is running.
-To disable this launch the proxy with the `--without-dns` option, i.e.

-    host1$ weave launch-proxy --without-dns

-To enable weaveDNS resolution when weaveDNS is not running, launch the proxy with the `--with-dns` option, i.e.

-    host1$ weave launch-proxy --with-dns

-Now any containers started via the proxy, and with a `WEAVE_CIDR=...` environment variable (or even without it, if IPAM is [configured](#ipam)), will use weaveDNS for name resolution.
-If not provided, the hostname will default to the container name and will be registered in weaveDNS.
+To override this behaviour launch the proxy with either `--with-dns` or `--without-dns`, which will force the proxy to always/never set the resolver to weaveDNS.
+If there is no hostname provided, the container will be registered in weaveDNS using its container name.
+Otherwise, if there is no container name, and no hostname (or a hostname outside the weaveDNS domain), the container will not be registered in weaveDNS.

 ## <a name="multi-host"></a>Multi-host example